tinspham209/SDA-client/README.md

 15. Refactor Toolbar component with Redux
 16. addNewNode & removeNode
 17. First layout of Node
+18. Viz Node in TreeView

 ### Next Steps:

 - Fix item can't drag in Toolbar
+- Refactor Code of TableTree & CustomNode
+- Viz Node in Maps
-- Update UI CustomRender of Node
+- Set uniqueID of each node

 ### Directory Structure